stleerh/blog2/announcing.md

 If you create an OpenShift 4.12 cluster, you will not find Network Observability because it is an optional operator that needs to be installed separately.
-However, it is included with the self-managed [Red Hat OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform) offering at no extra cost.
+However, it is included with all the popular platforms that [Red Hat OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform) runs on at no extra cost.
 The good news is that since it is separate from the core platform, it is supported retroactively back to OpenShift 4.10!

 The [Network Observability documentation](https://docs.openshift.com/container-platform/4.12/networking/network_observability/network-observability-overview.html)